I have been using Smart’s Mega Combo 250 for years, and then last month, Smart discontinued their cheapest postpaid flexibundle.

 If you just can’t be bothered with the hassle of prepaid like looking for load, registering for promos, etc….
 TM’s Easy Plan is the best value on paper (no experience with it so I can’t tell you more).
 But, if you’re not into TM, Globe’s MyStarter Plan 300 line-only is the best deal, in my opinion.

-I don’t really find any of the currently offered plans from Smart or Sun any good…
+I don’t really find any of the currently offered plans from Smart any good…

 BEST BUDGET COMBO

 If you get the Sun Prepaid TU200 (P200) and get a Globe Gosakto combo package (P246 or less), you can actually maintain SIMs on both networks for less than P500 a month!
-You get a decent amount of minutes and texts to use, too, and even 1GB of data!
+You get a decent amount of minutes and texts to use, too, and even 1GB of data, plus you can call PLDT using TU200!!!

 I share the latest sale alerts I find on my Facebook page!
 Please LIKE to stay updated on the best deals I find!